Asymptotic behavior of the generalized St. Petersburg sum conditioned on its maximum: Introduction

-In the present paper we investigate together the maximum and the sum of the St.~Petersburg random variables.
-Conditioning on the maximum value we determine the asymptotic distribution of $S_n$, and we demonstrate how the limit depends on the maximum.
-Figure \ref{fig3} shows the different blocks of the smoothed histogram of $\log_2 S_n$, $n=2^7$, such that in each block the maximum is the same, that is each wave is the smoothed histogram for $S_n$ given that $X_n^* = 2^{k}$, for $k=5,6, \ldots, 11$.
-As (\ref{eq:max-merge}) states, the typical value for $k$ is $\log_2 n$.
-The first waves correspond smaller values of $X_n^*$, and so it is natural to expect a Gaussian limit; Proposition \ref{prop:normality} deals with this case.
+In the present paper, we investigate together the maximum and the sum of the St.~Petersburg random variables.
+In Section~\ref{sectcond}, we determine the asymptotic distribution of $S_n$ conditioning on the maximum value, and we demonstrate how the limit depends on the maximum.
+Figure~\ref{fig3} shows the different blocks of the smoothed histogram of $\log_2 S_n$, $n=2^7$, such that in each block the maximum is the same, that is each lobe is the smoothed conditional histogram for $S_n$ given that $X_n^* = 2^{k}$, for $k=5,6, \ldots, 14$.
+Comparing it with Figure~\ref{fig1} it is visible that the lobes are determined by the behavior of the maximum term.
+As (\ref{eqmax-merge}) states, the typical value for $k$ is $\log_2 n$.
+The first lobes correspond to smaller values of $X_n^*$, and so it is natural to expect a Gaussian limit; Proposition \ref{propnormality} deals with this case.
 The typical values of the maximum make the important contribution, and this is where the limiting semistable law appears.
-The middle waves are the density functions of infinitely divisible distribution functions, each of these has finite expectation.
-This conditional limit theorem is stated in Proposition \ref{prop:cond-limit}.
-Finally, as the maximum becomes larger and larger it dominates the whole sum $S_n$, which is more visible in Figures \ref{fig1} and \ref{fig2}.
-The conditional limit for large maximum is contained in Proposition \ref{prop:large-max}.
+The middle lobes are the density functions of infinitely divisible distribution functions, each of these has finite expectation.
+This conditional limit theorem is stated in Proposition \ref{proptypical-max-cond}.
+Finally, as the maximum becomes larger and larger it dominates the whole sum $S_n$.
+The conditional limit for large maximum is contained in Proposition \ref{proplarge-max}.